Virtual Resource Center for Public Health Emergency Preparedness

 Webinar Series On Legal Preparedness For Public Health Emergencies

 The National Governors Association, in collaboration with the American Bar Association, launched a webinar series on Equity and Policy Preparedness during Public Health Emergencies.
 Participants in all four webinars will consider lessons learned from past public health emergencies to inform their implementation of best practices for the future.

 The guiding focus of this four-part series will be how responders can ensure equity and policy preparedness in the: 1) encouragement and enforcement of mitigation measures; 2) distribution and uptake of remedies and resources; 3) people experiencing homelessness; and 4) people who are incarcerated.

-You can access the registration pages, recordings, and PowerPoint slides for the webinars here.
+You can access the individual recordings, and PowerPoint slides for the webinars here.
+Or watch the playlist.

 Governors and state legislators play a critical role in the success of any major public health response.
 Legislators make laws that can facilitate (or inhibit) a successful response.
 And governors make decisions that can result in lives saved or lives lost.
 With multiple threats (environmental, emerging infectious disease, terrorism, etc.) states may activate their state emergency operations centers with increasing frequency to address minor incidents and complex emergency crises that impact health.
 Therefore, it is imperative that public officials are become familiar with public health emergencies and confront policy challenges that may impede a successful response.

 To better support state governments in ensuring readiness for public health emergencies, National Governors Association Solution: Center for Best Practices (NGA Center) has partnered with Centers for Disease Control and Prevention (CDC)’s Center for Preparedness and Response to support the design and implementation of promising practices, policies, and procedures to address policy challenges in public health preparedness and response.